satumk/trywithkids/README.md

 These features are tested with JUnit.

 ### Iteration 3: by 7th April
-Ability to add and delete users.
+Ability for maintenance-type users to add and delete users.
 Ability to change password.
 Ability to log in.
 Different views for different user-types.